freedombox/FreedomBox/HACKING.md

    as possible).
 Simply run it as:

    ```
-   $ sudo ./run --debug
+   $ sudo ./run --debug --develop
    ```

    In this mode, FreedomBox Service (Plinth) runs in working directory without need for installation.
-It uses the `plinth.conf` config file in the working directory if no regular config file (`/etc/plinth/plinth.conf`) is found.
+The `plinth.conf` config file and the action scripts of the working directory are used.
 It creates all that data and runtime files in `data/var/*`.

    *Note:* This mode is supported only in a limited manner.
 The following are the unknown issues with it: